romaing/advanced-custom-field-widget/readme.txt

 CONTRIBUTORS: athenaofdelphi, scottwallick
 TAGS: custom field, custom value, custom key, field, value, key, post meta, meta, get_post_meta, widget, sidebar, multiple widgets
 REQUIRES AT LEAST: 2.5
-TESTED UP TO: 2.7
+TESTED UP TO: 3.0.1
-STABLE TAG: 0.3
+STABLE TAG: 0.83

 The Advanced Custom Field Widget is an extension of the Custom Field Widget by Scott Wallick, and displays values of custom field keys.

 == Description ==

 The Advanced Custom Field Widget is an extension of the Custom Field Widget by Scott Wallick, and displays values of custom field keys, allowing post- and page-specific meta sidebar content.

+For detailed information about this plugin and how it works, check out it's wiki page at [Athena's Wiki](http://athena.outer-reaches.com/wiki/doku.php?id=projects:acfw:home).

 For more information about Scott's orginal Custom Field Widget, check out [plaintxt.org](http://www.plaintxt.org/experiments/custom-field-widget/).